Kyle Kuzma: Milwaukee Bucks (2025–present)

 On February 6, 2025, Kuzma was traded to the Milwaukee Bucks as part of a multi-team trade.
 He made his Bucks debut on February 7, scoring twelve points and seven rebounds in a 107–112 loss to the Atlanta Hawks.
-In Game 1 of the Bucks' playoff series against the Indiana Pacers he recorded zero points, zero rebounds, zero assists, zero steals, and zero blocks on 0-for-5 shooting in 22 minutes of play.
-His performance was the sixth time in postseason history a player recorded zeros in every category, and drew comparisons to former Buck Tony Snell's performance in a 2017 regular-season game.
+In Game 1 of the Bucks' playoff series against the Indiana Pacers he recorded zeros in points, rebounds, assists, steals, and blocks on 0-for-5 shooting in 22 minutes of play.
+His performance was the sixth time in postseason history a player recorded zeros in every category, and drew comparisons to former Bucks player Tony Snell's performance in a 2017 regular-season game.
 Head coach Doc Rivers attributed Kuzma's lack of statistics to limited action with the ball.
 Kuzma finished the series with averages of 5.8 points, 2.2 rebounds and 0.8 assists per game with a 34.3% field goal percentage as the Bucks lost in five games.

+On December 11, 2025, Kuzma scored a season-high and game-leading 31 points, during a 116–101 Bucks win over the Boston Celtics.
+On March 10, 2026, Kuzma logged 33 points on 6-of-10 three-pointers in a 114–129 loss to the Phoenix Suns.